RainerWinkler/Optical-Spectrograph-Beta/README.md

-# SpectrographBetaClient
+# Optical Spectrograph Beta
 A Java Client for an Optical Spectrograph

-Requires the RxTx Package to connect to a Microcontroller.
-This is part of another project.
+The Frontend requires the RxTx Package to connect to a Microcontroller.